caarlos-04/projecteWeb/README.md

 Search the Docker app in you computer and just open it.
 Do not introduce any command yet.

 ### 2.3.
-Create a .env file with the follwing content
+Create a .env file with the following content

 In order to connect to the Spotify API, you need to provide your API credentials.
 These credentials are not stored in the GitHub repository (they are excluded via .gitignore),